Discover How a Trauma-Focused MSW Program Creates Meaningful Change

 Here are the many ways we support your success in the program:

 Many programs "push" you through their program in two years, leaving you scrambling to figure out how to balance multiple courses at once, fieldwork, work, and your life.
 Widener understands the rigor of an MSW program, and what's at stake if you don't succeed.
 To support your success and have you gain the full benefit of the valuable investment you've placed in your advanced education, you'll take just one 7-week course at a time until at least the second semester in your second year.
 In any given semester, you’ll take a maximum of two courses.
 Each course is seven weeks long, so you can finish two per semester.

 Learning on a traditional-semester timeline means you may have breaks between coursework, lessening the chance of burnout and increasing the likelihood of success.
 At a rate of two courses per semester, it will take you under four years to complete this program (Advanced Standing students can complete it in approximately two years).

 Completing fieldwork hours is one of the greatest challenges students face in completing their MSW degree—so we strive to make it the high-value experience it's supposed to be.
 From interning at your current location, to working part of your placements outside of traditional hours, to taking an extra semester to complete hours for the second field placement, we do everything we can to help you.
 For more information, click here.

 - “Test” Portal for Students

 We know you won't have a great deal of time in your schedule to "figure things out" once your courses start.
-Though our online learning platform is fairly intuitive, you'll enjoy taking a look around the online platform and getting your questions answered four to six weeks before classes start.
+Though our online learning platform is fairly intuitive, you'll enjoy taking a look around the online platform, becoming oriented to the program and platform, and getting your questions answered four to six weeks before classes start.